 If you're looking for the perfect sorghum bread recipe, this is it!
 With a full cup of sorghum flour, this bread tastes like a cross between a hearty wheat bread and a sweeter Hawaiian bread.
 In other words, very mild and ideal for a sandwich.

 The recipe is dairy free as written and even keeps the sugar to a minimum (need a sugar free bread?
-Check out this sandwich bread).
+Check out this gluten free sandwich bread).
 After a short, 20 minute rise and 45 minute baking time, you'll have a delicious yeast bread, ready to sink your teeth into.

 What gluten free flour is mild, balanced in terms of fiber and protein content and the same price as white or brown rice flour?